 3.3.1.
 For the test vehicle the provisions of paragraph 3.2. of Annex 4a apply.
 For setting the equivalent inertia mass on the dynamometer the provisions of paragraph 6.2.1. of Annex 4a apply.

-Figure 8/1 Procedure for low ambient temperature test
+Figure A8/1 Procedure for low ambient temperature test

+[Editorial note: diagram would benefit from being updated to make it clear what the cross-reference refer to, e.g. “paragraph 4.3.2. of Annex 8”]